 For the business produced through program managers, we seek to carefully identify and evaluate potential program managers.
-When evaluating a potential new program manager, we consider numerous factors including: (i) whether the program manager can provide and help us analyze historic loss and other business data; (ii) whether the program manager will agree to accept a portion of their compensation based on the underwriting performance of their program manager's management team; (iv) the potential profitability of the program to us; and (v) the availability of our internal resources to appropriately conduct due diligence, negotiate and execute transaction terms, and provide the ongoing monitoring we require.
+When evaluating a potential new program manager, we consider numerous factors including: (i) whether the program manager can provide and help us analyze historic loss and other business data; (ii) whether the program manager will agree to accept a portion of their compensation based on the underwriting performance of their program and provide us with the other terms and conditions we require; (iii) the integrity and experience of the program manager's management team; (iv) the potential profitability of the program to us; and (v) the availability of our internal resources to appropriately conduct due diligence, negotiate and execute transaction terms, and provide the ongoing monitoring we require.
 In considering pricing for the products to be offered by the program manager, we evaluate the expected frequency and severity of losses, the costs of providing the necessary coverage (including the cost of administering policy benefits, sales and other administrative and overhead costs) and an anticipated margin for profit.

-In addition to utilizing $\text{REMS}^{\mathbb{C}}$, within our Individual Risk operations we have developed a proprietary program analytical repository, PACeR, within which we intend to maintain all of our program business.
+In addition to utilizing REMS[©], within our Individual Risk operations we have developed a proprietary program analytical repository, PACeR, within which we intend to maintain all of our program business.
 We are developing statistical and analytical techniques to help evaluate the lines of business we write within this segment and which over time we hope will create a competitive advantage.
 We also believe that PACeR helps our clients better understand their business, thus creating value for them and us.
 For example, PACeR enables us to better identify and estimate the expected loss experience of particular products and is employed in the design of our products and the establishment of rates.
 We also seek to monitor pricing adequacy on our products by region, risk and producer.
 Subject to regulatory considerations, we seek to make timely premium and coverage modifications where we determine them to be appropriate.